leightongrant/Console-Finances/README.md

 ## Description

-Using JavaScript the concepts to create a financial analysis tool.
+Using JavaScript concepts to create a financial analysis tool.

 ## Installation